 The particular brand I introduce, and encourage you to use in the very beginning, is called 'Soft Flex Beading Wire'.

 Soft Flex Beading Wire, is in my opinion, a professional grade beading wire.
 This wire wears well, will last a long time and is relatively affordable for the quality you receive.
 You will hear us repeat this time and again.

 As of this writing, a spool of beading wire is available in different lengths.
 Our favorite purchase is the 30' spool.
 This may run you approximately $10 to $15; you will use 12" for one single strand bracelet; that makes approx 30 bracelets for one spool.
 If you do the math, 30 bracelets divided by $15 equals .50 cents for a 12" cut...that is affordable quality. [please remember these are approximates only]

 I introduce you to this specific brand in the beginning for one reason...to get you started.

 The quality of flexible beading wires are not the same and I don't want these beginning steps frustrating you and creating a stumbling block to get you moving forward.

 We cover Soft Flex Beading Wire in more depth to help you understand what you're getting.

-As you gain your bearings and become more familiar with your process, your materials, your style of beading, then I leave it to you to find the best beading supplies suitable for what you will be doing.
+As you gain your bearings and become more familiar with your process, your materials, your style of beading, then I leave it to you to find the most suitable beading supplies for you.

 Next on the list of basic bracelet beading supplies is the clasp.